 Wish fulfillment organizations for children

-The Dream Factory.
 The Dream Factory grants wishes to critically and chronically ill children between 3 and 18 years old.
 Parents, guardians, physicians, other caregivers, and children with advanced diseases can make referrals to begin the wish-granting process.

-Operation Liftoff.
-Operation Liftoff provides children with advanced illness three types of trips: trips for children with advanced illness, trips for medical treatment in other regions, and group trips to help teenagers with advanced illnesses leave the hospital and bond with peers.
+Operation Liftoff provides children with advanced illness three types of trips: dream trips for children with advanced illness, trips for medical treatment in other regions, and group trips to help teenagers with advanced illnesses leave the hospital and bond with peers.
 Parents and caregivers complete a form to request a trip.
 If a child does not qualify for treatment trip services, Operation Liftoff will provide alternative service information to families in need.

-A Special Wish Foundation.
-This foundation grants wishes for infants, children, and young adults younger than 21 years old who have been diagnosed with an advanced illness.
+A Special Wish Foundation grants wishes for children and young adults between the ages of 3 and 21 who have been diagnosed with an advanced illness and live near Spokane, Washington.
 Wishes fall into three categories, including a special gift, a visit to a special place, or the opportunity to meet a special hero.

 Wish fulfillment organizations for adults and families

-EpicExperience.org.
-Offers free week-long outdoor experiences to individuals who have been diagnosed with cancer.
-Experiences are based upon outdoor adventure activities such as white water kayaking and during the winter months snowshoeing and cross country skiing.
+EpicExperience.org offers free week-long outdoor experiences to people age 18 or older who have been diagnosed with cancer.
+Experiences are based upon outdoor adventure activities such as whitewater kayaking and during the winter months snowshoeing and cross country skiing.
 Connections with other individuals who share a similar story will create a community that lasts long after their Epic Experience has ended.

-Reeling and Healing Midwest.
 Reeling and Healing Midwest offers fly-fishing wellness retreats for men and women with cancer.
 The organization helps renew participants' spirits and hopes through fly-fishing, nature, peer coaching, and peer bonding.
 Patients older than 18 are eligible to apply and are responsible for paying a registration fee and a daily fee.